 Tips on How To Change a Cabin Air Filter

-To replace a cabin air filter first locate it—usually behind the glove box under the dashboard, or under the hood—then remove the old filter and install the new one making sure the airflow arrow is correctly oriented.
-You may need to remove the glove box or use a screwdriver to access the filter housing.
-Before installing the new filter, clean the housing and inspect the seals.
-Always consult your owner’s manual for specific instructions and consider using a HEPA filter for improved air quality.
+To change a cabin air filter, find it–normally behind the glove box under the dash or under the hood–then take the old one out and put the new one in so the airflow direction arrow points the correct way.
+You might be required to remove the glove box or utilize a screwdriver in order to reach the filter housing.
+Prior to fitting the new filter, clean the housing and check the seals.
+Refer to your owner’s manual and specific instructions and consider placement of a HEPA filter to improve air quality.

 Benefits of Regular Cabin Air Filter Replacement